AnnaKalis/AnnaKalis/README.md

 ### Hi there 👋
 I'm Anna, an aspiring front-end developer.
-I love creating and solving problems.
+I love creating functionally robust websites and solving problems.
 Welcome to my GitHub profile!

+:mortar_board: I have master degree in International business.
+:pencil: I have many yaers of work expercience from research administration (university and hospital).
+:school: Currenly learning front-end development at Noroff school of technology.
+:seedling: I'm keen to learn more about JavaScript and dive deeper into its world.

+Whem I am not coding, I like to:
+:family: Spend time with my family.
+:sunrise_over_mountains: Explore outdoor activities.
+I enjoy hiking, walking, skiing, swimming and beeing in nature.
+:books:  I love getting lost in a good story and read books that offer opportunities to learn something enriching.

 ## Connect with me:
 [![linkedin icon](/icons/icons8-linkedin-48.png)](https://www.linkedin.com/in/anna-kalis-3751ab82/)